Diego-Guz/Diego-Guz.github.io/_pages/about.md

   image: Diego_Guzman_Picture.png
   image_circular: true # crops the image to make it circular
   more_info: >
-    <p>Computer Science Ph.D.
+    <p>Computer Science and Informatics Ph.D.
 Student at Emory University</p>

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hello and welcome!
-I am a first-year Computer Science Ph.D.
+I am a first-year Computer Science and Informatics Ph.D.
 Student at Emory University.
 My research focuses on using Ubiquitous Computing as a means to enhancing human agency for individuals with physical and cognitive impairments.
 I am also fortunate and privileged to be a NIH NIGMS IMSD Fellow.

 I recently graduated from UC Irvine with a Bachelor of Science in Informatics with a specialization in Human-Computer Interaction and a minor in Information and Computer Sciences.
 During my time at UC Irvine, I was actively involved in undergraduate research at the [Social & Technological Action Research (STAR) Lab](https://www.star-uci.org/), where I was fortunate to be advised by [Dr. Jesus Armando Beltran Verdugo](https://sites.google.com/view/armandobeltran/), [Dr. Franceli Cibrian](https://sites.google.com/view/franceli-l-cibrian), and [Dr. Gillian Hayes](https://www.gillianhayes.com/).
 In the summer of 2024, I worked as an Undergraduate Research Intern at UC Berkeley's [EPIC Data Lab](https://epic.berkeley.edu/) mentored by [Dr. Yiming Lin](https://yiminglin18.com/) and [Dr. Aditya Parameswaran](https://people.eecs.berkeley.edu/~adityagp/).